SimeonEhrig/emacs-config/modes/irony/README.md

 (setq irony-extra-cmake-args '("-DCMAKE_INSTALL_RPATH_USE_LINK_PATH=ON" "-DCMAKE_INSTALL_RPATH=/path/to/libclang.so"))
 ```

-## disable the company-irony backend
+## Disable the company-irony backend

 Sometimes the `company-irony` backend has some problems with the completion.
 In this case, it might be helpful to use the `company-clang` backend.
 To use the `company-clang` backend, simply run the emacs function `disable-company-irony`.
 You can check if it works by running emacs command `company-diag` after executing a completion command.